TheFakeCake/Tetris-Clone/readme.txt

 http://www.dafont.com/fr/visitor.font

  ^  Note that a file is missing.
-I removed the resources/audio/tetris_theme.ogg /!\ filebecause it was copyrighted.
+I removed the resources/audio/tetris_theme.ogg /!\ file because it was copyrighted.

 ---------
 License :